CALM-PDE: Continuous and Adaptive Convolutions for Latent Space Modeling of Time-dependent PDEs: Experiments and Evaluation

 We report the mean values and percentage deviations of the relative L2 error of multiple runs with different initializations.
 We opt for the relative L2 error as an evaluation metric because it weights channels with small and large magnitudes equally and does not ignore time-dependent decay effects like in the 1D Burgers' equation.
 We refer to \Cref{app:quantitative-results} for the full results with standard deviations and \Cref{app:qualitative-results} for qualitative results.

 \paragraph{RQ1.} We train and evaluate the models on regularly sampled spatial domains.
 Regularly sampled spatial domains refer to meshes with equidistant nodes or points.
 We select datasets that span the entire spatial dimension from 1D to 3D. \Cref{tab:errors-regular-meshes} shows the relative L2 errors of the baselines and CALM-PDE model.
 On 2 out of 4 benchmark problems, CALM-PDE outperforms all baselines.
-On one problem, CALM-PDE achieves the second-lowest errors and on the remaining benchmark problem, CALM-PDE is outperformed by FNO and LNO, and outperforms PIT and OFormer.
+On one problem, CALM-PDE achieves the third-lowest errors and on the remaining benchmark problem, CALM-PDE is outperformed by F-FNO and LNO, and outperforms PIT and OFormer.

 \paragraph{RQ2.} CALM-PDE is also designed to support irregularly sampled spatial domains.
 Irregularly sampled domains are characterized by a mesh with varying distances between the nodes.
 Geometries mainly cause this irregularity because the mesh is usually denser in regions of interest, such as the tip of an airfoil, where a higher accuracy is required.
 We train and evaluate the models on two datasets, namely the airfoil and cylinder datasets.
 The first dataset simulates the airflow around a static airfoil geometry.
 The geometry can be considered static because it does not change between different training and test samples.
 In the second dataset, the water flow in a channel with a cylinder as an obstacle is simulated.
 In contrast to the airfoil geometry, the cylinder geometry changes, which means that each training and test sample has a different cylinder geometry with a different diameter and position. \Cref{tab:errors-irregular-meshes} shows the relative L2 errors for both benchmark problems.
-On the airfoil dataset, Geo-FNO outperforms all models, while our model outperforms the Transformer-based methods, and on the cylinder dataset, CALM-PDE outperforms all baselines.
+On the airfoil dataset, AROMA achieves the lowest error overall, while our model outperforms Transformer-based baselines such as OFormer and LNO, and on the cylinder dataset, CALM-PDE delivers the second-best performance, closely trailing AROMA.
 Thus, CALM-PDE not only supports irregularly sampled domains but also generalizes across different geometries.

 \paragraph{RQ3.} We measure the inference times on an NVIDIA A100 GPU to evaluate the efficiency of CALM-PDE. \Cref{fig:inference-times} shows the inference times measured on the 2D Navier-Stokes dataset with a resolution of $64 \times 64$ and 200 trajectories.
 We increase the trajectory length to measure the scaling behavior.
 CALM-PDE is significantly faster than OFormer and LNO and achieves a competitive inference time to that of FNO and PIT, which are fast baselines due to the use of the Fast Fourier Transform (FFT) and position attention, respectively. \Cref{tab:training-time-memory} shows the time per epoch and memory consumption for the forward and backward pass during training on 2D Navier-Stokes with a batch size of 32.
 CALM-PDE outperforms OFormer and LNO in terms of time and memory consumption.